RayanInCode/ip/docs/README.md

 list
 ```

-Duke will display all tasks along with their status.
+Magnemite will display all tasks along with their status.

 ---